MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-network-mac-perf-overview.md

 # Network performance recommendations in the Microsoft 365 Admin Center (preview)

-The Microsoft 365 Admin Center now shows **Network Insights and performance recommendations**, which are live performance metrics collected from your Office 365 tenant and available to view only by administrative users in your tenant.
-Insights and recommendations are displayed in the Microsoft 365 Admin Center at <https://portal.microsoft.com/adminportal/home#/networkperformance>.
+The Microsoft 365 Admin Center now includes live performance metrics collected from your Office 365 tenant and available to view only by administrative users in your tenant. **network insights and performance recommendations** and **network assessments** are displayed in the Microsoft 365 Admin Center at <https://portal.microsoft.com/adminportal/home#/networkperformance>.
 You can find the page in the navigation pane under **Health | Network performance**.

 ![Network performance page](Media/m365-mac-perf/m365-mac-perf-page-nav.png)

-When you first navigate to the network performance page, you will see an overview pane containing a map of global network performance, a network assessment score scoped to the entire tenant, and a list of current issues.
+When you first navigate to the network performance page, you will see an overview pane containing a map of global network performance, a network assessment scoped to the entire tenant, and a list of current issues.
 From the overview, you can drill down to view specific network performance metrics and issues by location.
 For more information, see [Network performance overview in the Microsoft 365 Admin Center](#network-performance-overview-in-the-microsoft-365-admin-center).

 ### How do I use this information?

-Network Insights and their related performance recommendations are intended to help in designing network perimeters for your office locations.
-Each Insight provides live details about the performance characteristics for a specific common issue for each geographic location where users are accessing your tenant.
+**Network insights**, their related performance recommendations and network assessments are intended to help in designing network perimeters for your office locations.
+Each insight provides live details about the performance characteristics for a specific common issue for each geographic location where users are accessing your tenant. **Performance recommendations** for each network insight offer specific network architecture design changes you can make to improve user experience related to Office 365 network connectivity.
+The network assessment shows how network connectivity impacts user experience, allowing for comparison of different user location network connections.

-Recommendations for each Network Insight offer specific network architecture design changes you can make to improve user experience related to Office 365 network connectivity.
-The network score shows how network connectivity impacts user experience, allowing for comparison of different user location network connections.
+**Network assessments** distill an aggregate of many network performance metrics into a snapshot of your enterprise network health, represented by a points value from 1 - 100.
+Network assessments are scoped to both the entire tenant and for each geographic location from which users connect to your tenant, providing Office 365 administrators with an easy way to instantly grasp a gestalt of the enterprise's network health and quickly drill down into a detailed report for any global office location.

 Complex enterprises with multiple office locations and non-trivial network perimeter architectures can benefit from this information either during their initial onboarding to Office 365 or to remediate network performance issues discovered with usage growth.
 This is usually not necessary for small businesses using Office 365, or any enterprises who already have simple and direct network connectivity.
 Enterprises with over 500 users and multiple office locations are expected to benefit the most.

 >[!IMPORTANT]
->Network performance recommendations, Insights and assessments in the Microsoft 365 Admin Center is currently in preview status, and is only available for Office 365 tenants that have been enrolled in the feature preview program.
+>Network insights, performance recommendations and assessments in the Microsoft 365 Admin Center is currently in preview status, and is only available for Office 365 tenants that have been enrolled in the feature preview program.

 ## Enterprise network connectivity challenges